missionpinball/mpf-docs/mechs/switches/debounce.rst

 Debouncing in Pinball Machines
 ==============================

-A pinball machine is a mechanical machine with a lot mechanical, electronical and electromagnetical interferences.
+A pinball machine is a mechanical machine with a lot mechanical, electronic and electromagnetical interferences.
 This has to be mitigated on multiple levels to prevent unwanted effects: